jeongchan0315/Intelligent-Forgotten-Item-Detection-System-IFIDS-/docs/progress_log.md

 ## July 7, 2026
 - Reconsidered the full use of the HuskyLens
 - Realized the physical limitations of the HuskyLens, such as the camera requiring the user to leave their camera-detected items in the same space every day, which is inconvenient.
-Due to the HuskyLens creating newfound annoyances, the HuskyLens will possibly be repurposed into a user detection system, no longer tracking items but rather learning the users' faces to only alert of items that each user needs.
+Due to HuskyLens creating new annoyances, it will be repurposed as a user detection system, no longer tracking items but learning users' faces to alert only on items each user needs.

 ## July 8, 2026
 - Reiterated the flowchart to match the HuskyLens repurposing